Knowledge Centre

 Jersey has always been an outward looking nation, heavily influenced by being an island situated between two countries which for centuries were either at war or near to war.
 It is claimed by some that Jersey fishermen were in North American waters at around the same time as Columbus discovered America.
 What is not in doubt is that Jersey fishermen played a major part in the development of the Gaspé peninsular in Quebec and Newfoundland.

 The state of New Jersey, as its name suggests, is named after the Island of Jersey, having been granted to a prominent Jerseyman, Sir George Carteret, in exchange for the support that he gave King Charles II of England in the English Civil War in the 1660s.
-In the 17th Century people from Jersey settled in a number of areas in the American state of Massachusetts.
+In the 17th century people from Jersey settled in a number of areas in the American state of Massachusetts.
 Today, Jersey has a large diaspora, mainly in the UK but with significant numbers also in Canada, Australia, South Africa and New Zealand.

 Jersey has not only given its name to the Jersey cow, one of the leading dairy breeds in the world, but also to the item of clothing, the original jersey being a heavy woollen pullover worn by fishermen.
 Knitting was in fact a major industry for much of the 17th and 18th centuries, stockings being the main speciality.